shpsyte/botIscoSistemas/README.md

-# This is a Bot from my blog
+# This is a Bot from Isco Sistemas
 ## Yes..
 Its Open Source
 Jose